LoicE5/Neat-ToDo/README.md

 `cd server && cp .env.example .env`

 For this exercise purpose, you don't need to edit the .env config (you may if you desire to).
 It works from scratch with the example.
 Indeed, in a business context, we don't do that.
+Then set a JWT_SECRET as well as your credentials for your MySQL DB.

+Note : Use `127.0.0.1` instead of `localhost` (if applicable), some bugs may occur.

 ## Run